munisam06/Home-Fish-Pond-Automation/README.md

  ```
 Note:
  V-One Cloud Device IDs: Replace the placeholders with actual device IDs from the V-One Cloud portal.

+###Notes:

+  arduino.txt code is the base script for testing in order to deiver fully functional hardware system only.
+No cloud integration in this code.

 4. Upload the code to your ESP32.